 The new system

-- a fair and transparent system for providing information and advice, and for resolving concerns and appeals.
+- a fair and transparent system for providing information and advice, and for resolving concerns and appeals

-All children and young people with ALN regardless of the severity or complexity of their learning difficulty or disability will be entitled to a statutory support plan called an ‘Individual Development Plan’ (IDP).
+All children and young people with ALN, regardless of the severity or complexity of their learning difficulty or disability, will generally be entitled to a statutory support plan called an individual development plan (IDP).
 Children and young people with ALN will receive support called additional learning provision (ALP) which will be set out in their IDP.